Chia-Network/cadt/README.md

 * Use [S3](https://aws.amazon.com/s3/) or other object store.
 Datalayer .dat files can be synced to any cloud file storage solution that can serve them publicly over HTTP.
 One recommended solution using S3 is to [use this script and follow the installation and usage instructions in the README](https://github.com/TheLastCicada/Chia-Datalayer-S3-Sync).

+Once the .dat files are publicly available, update `DATALAYER_FILE_SERVER_URL` in the [CADT configuration file](#configuration) with the URL or IP address (always include http:// or https://) and the port, then restart CADT.
+CADT will begin to create mirrors at this URL for your data and all stores you are subscribed to.

 ### Run CADT on a Testnet